cl-tohoku/CORD-19_phrase_embeddings/README.md

-Load 100-dim case-sensitive phrase embeddings, trained on the 2020-03-20 version of CORD-19 with the SentencePiece 'unigram' unsupervised segmentation model and a vocabulary size of 200,000:
+Load 100-dim case-sensitive phrase embeddings, trained on the 2020-03-20 version of CORD-19 with the SentencePiece 'unigram' unsupervised segmentation method and a vocabulary size of 200,000:

 ```python
 >>> from cord19_emb import CORD19Emb